alaaadel99/New-project/README.md

 # New-project
-This is DEBI FinTech project for python course
+### This is DEBI FinTech project for python course.

 ## Name: Alaa Adel Abd El-Fattah Mohamed